webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - requires both management (Azure Resource Manager) and Active Directory permissions to allow full access to your resources.
   - ![Azure storage explorer](img/storage_explorer.PNG)
 - **File Sync and Cloud Tiering**
-  - **cache files and synchronize between Azure and on-prem Windows Server or cloud VM**.
+  - **cache Azure File Shares and synchronize between on-prem Windows Server and cloud VM**.
   - any number of caches in any location.
   - **Multi-Site Access**: write on-prem (linux, windows server protocols: SMB, NFS, FTPS) and cloud.
   - file sync backs up on-prem files with Azure File Share.
   - **Cloud Tiering**
     - only allow frequently accessed files to be cached locally(free up local cache).
     - when file is **tiered**, file is replaced with pointer(URL to Azure File Share) instead of it being cached locally.
-    - tiered file is marked with an `O` and greyed out to show file is only in Azure.
+    - tiered file is marked with an `O` and **greyed out** to show file is stored only in Azure.

 ## Storage Security